sparkertime/scottparker.co/_posts/2024-03-05-the-end-of-rpgseeker-and-the-future.md

 Until next time.

-[^1]: I *am* taking an extended break from pursuing that goal, however.
-There are a few complications in my life nowadays, not the least of which is how much I enjoy [what I'm doing professionally](https://www.dekudeals.com).
+[^1]: I am taking an extended break from pursuing that goal, however.
+My life has changed from when I started RPG Seeker – notably, I enjoy [what I'm doing professionally](https://www.dekudeals.com) unlike ever before in my career.
 Choosing to do something means choosing not to do 10,000 other things.